 It is understood that all billable hours, excluding indirect services such as documentation, should be specified in the ISA.
 Supervision provided by a qualified individual as specified in Title 5 Regulation, subsection 3065, shall be determined as appropriate and included in the ISA.
 Supervision means the direct observation of services, data review, case conferencing and program design consistent with professional standards for each professional’s license, certification, or credential.

-CONTRACTOR shall not charge the LEA student’s parent(s) for the provision of progress reports, report cards, and/or any assessments, interviews, or meetings.
+CONTRACTOR shall not charge the LEA student’s parent(s) for the provision of progress reports, report card p-5 bg-lightest mb-3s, and/or any assessments, interviews, or meetings.
 It is understood that copies of data collection notes, forms, charts and other such data are part of the pupil’s record and shall be made available to the LEA upon written request.

 Within five (5) school days after CONTRACTOR becomes aware of a LEA student’s change of residence, CONTRACTOR should notify LEA of the LEA student’s change of residence as specified in LEA Procedures.

 If CONTRACTOR had knowledge of the LEA student’s change of residence boundaries and CONTRACTOR fails to follow the procedures specified in this provision, LEA shall not be responsible for the costs of services delivered after the LEA student’s change of residence.

 If CONTRACTOR provides services on LEA public school campuses, CONTRACTOR shall comply with Penal Code Section 627.1 et. seq., and LEA procedures regarding visitors to school campuses specified by LEA policy and in the LEA procedures, and the procedures of the campus being visited.